2001 Japan Airlines mid-air incident: Aftermath

 By 18:00 on 1 February, eight Flight 907 passengers remained hospitalized, while 22 injured passengers had been released.
-Two passengers remained hospitalized at Kamata General Hospital (蒲田総合病院), while two other passengers remained hospitalized at Ichikawa No. 2 Hospital (市川第2病院).
-In addition, the following hospitals each had one passenger remaining: Takano Hospital (タカノ病院), Kitasato University, Horinaka Hospital (堀中病院), and Tokyo Rosai Hospital (東京労災病院).
+Two passengers remained hospitalized at Kamata General Hospital, while two other passengers remained hospitalized at Ichikawa No. 2 Hospital.
+In addition, the following hospitals each had one passenger remaining: Takano Hospital, Kitasato University, Horinaka Hospital, and Tokyo Rosai Hospital.
 All injured passengers recovered.

 JAL sent apology letters to the passengers on the 747; injured passengers directly received messages, and uninjured passengers received messages via the mail.

 In its report on the accident, published in July 2002, the Aircraft and Railway Accidents Investigation Commission called on the International Civil Aviation Organization (ICAO) to make it clear that TCAS advisories should always take precedence over ATC instructions.
 A similar recommendation was made three months later by Germany's accident investigation body (the BFU) in light of the 2002 Überlingen mid-air collision.
 ICAO accepted these recommendations and amended its regulations in November 2003.